kreauniv/comp308/source/lambda.rst

 .. note:: The transformation :rkt:`(λ (x) (f x)) => f` when :rkt:`f` does not contain :rkt:`x` as a free variable is called η-reduction ("eta-reduction").
+   This transformation can be done both ways.
 I haven't traced the history of λ-calculus to figure out why Church chose to call it η-reduction and not γ-reduction as one might expect to follow β-reduction.
 I'd like to think he tried many intermediate rules to complete the λ-calculus until he finally settled on the one he named η-reduction.
 At least, that fictitious explanation would capture the labour necessary for mathematical insight.

 We apply this transformation to the inner :rkt:`(g g)` call, turning it into :rkt:`(λ (v) ((g g) v))`.
 We can now rewrite the Y combinator as --